security-assignments/security-assignments.github.io/_labs/lab_security_onion.md

     <div class='alert alert-info'><strong>What could you do with this information?</strong>
         <ul>
-            <li>You could be proactive and contact the website to alert them to their likely compromise.
-If it's a giant
+            <li>You could be proactive and contact the website to alert them to their likely compromise.</li>
-                such as ebay though and the compromise is a malicious script embedded in someone's item listing, fat chance that ebay will do anything about it.
-Or maybe they will, and take down the listing.
-But if they do not take further steps to block malicious redirects from being posted on their site, it will likely just happen again and again.</li>
-            <li>You could just block this domain from being accessed within your organization.
-Why is this employee doing online shopping during work anyway?
-Fire the guy.
-Oh wait, everyone in your organization cyberloafs, you can't just fire everyone.
-Or maybe it was the CEO who was doing the online shopping.
-Sigh.</li>
+            <li>You could just block this domain from being accessed within your organization.</li>
             <li>
               <p>You could report the compromise to Google, who can put a rule into the Chrome browser to block requests to this domain from being fulfilled.
-You may have seen a message along these lines in Chrome before:
+You may have seen a message along these lines in Chrome before:</p>

-              <p>"The site that you are trying to visit is currently serving malware.
-Try again later. <em>If you are the domain administrator and are viewing this message, contact us *here* for more information on what we found.</p>
+              <blockquote>"The site that you are trying to visit is currently serving malware.
+Try again later. <em>If you are the domain administrator and are viewing this message, contact us *here* for more information on what we found.</em></blockquote>

-              <p>At which point your CEO will switch to Internet Explorer and visit the site anyway.
-Sigh.</p>
+              <p>At which point your employees may unfortunately switch to Internet Explorer and visit the site anyway.</p>
             </li>
         </ul>

-        <p>As you can see, you have many options.</p>
     </div>